How to deal with an estate after death

 Handling the estate of someone who is deceased can be a lengthy and stressful process.
 Although the following tips are not likely to decrease the amount of work you need to do, they can save you some time and stress.

 Before you do anything else, it’s worth spending some time to familiarise yourself with the process and your responsibilities.
 You may wish to consult with a lawyer who is qualified to advise you on such matters.

-If that seems like too much work on top of everything else, consider our Legal Services membership package.
+If that seems like too much work on top of everything else, consider our Legal Services.
 Among other benefits, it includes a 24 hour legal advice helpline.

 Order multiple copies of the Death Certificate

 Most of the institutions and companies concerned with the estate of the deceased person require to see an original copy of the Death Certificate.
 You can speed up the process of dealing with them by notifying more than one at the time.
 Make sure to order multiple copies of the Death Certificate when you first register the death.